jlef/Logistic-Regression/readme.txt

 - Assessing the performance analysis of the model

 To view the results run the file 'linear.R' in the '/code' directory.
-To view the shiny report run the application in the '/code/app' directory.
+To view the shiny report first run the 'linear.R' file and then run the application in the '/code/app' directory.
 Example screen shots of the report can be found in the '/screen dumps' directory.